oblivioncth/FIL/README.md

 | 0.4.1              | 0.8                   | 10.1 ("Absence - II")           |
 | 0.4.1.1 - 0.4.1.3  | 0.8                   | 10.1.0.3 ("Absence - II")       |

-Using a version of OFILb that does not target the version of Flashpoint you wish to use it with is highly discouraged as some features may not work correctly or at all and in some cases the utility may fail to function entirely or even damage the Flashpoint install it is used with.
+Using a version of FIL that does not target the version of Flashpoint you wish to use it with is highly discouraged as some features may not work correctly or at all and in some cases the utility may fail to function entirely or even damage the Flashpoint install it is used with.

 ### Metadata Fields